Optimize assembly development

 Assembly larger than 16 MB

-You will not be able to register an assembly within Dynamics 365 for Customer Engagement (online) that is larger than 16 MB.
+You will not be able to register a custom assembly within Common Data Service that is larger than 16 MB.

-Quite often, Dynamics 365 for Customer Engagement developers create a new Visual Studio project for each plug-in/custom workflow activity.
+Quite often, developers create a new Visual Studio project for each plug-in/custom workflow activity.
 In turn, this causes a separate assembly to be generated for each plug-in/custom workflow activity.